 Also of interest is that Smithton has more people living here who work in computers and math than 95% of the places in the US.

-Smithton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Smithton doesn't have a public transportation system that people use for their commute.

 The per capita income in Smithton in 2022 was $43,605, which is wealthy relative to Illinois, and upper middle income relative to the rest of the US.
 This equates to an annual income of $174,420 for a family of four.